 Which is safer—hand moss removal or power-wash moss removal?

-Removing moss by hand is the safest method for ridding your shrubs of moss.
+Removing moss by hand is the best tree care method for ridding your shrubs of moss.
 Powerwashers can easily damage sensitive leaf buds.
 Tree care specialists do use power washers, but they know exactly where it is safe to do so.
 Even in winter, it is far too easy to damage dormant leaf buds.

-What is the best time to remove moss?
+What is the best tree care method to remove moss?

 The best season for removing moss from your shrubs and trees is during the dormant season.
 The leafless branches are much easier to clean without damaging the tree.
 It’s a good idea to have a professional assess your trees before winter arrives, as demand for this service can make it difficult to schedule a professional moss removal if you wait.